 Trails include Moose Odyssey, Turkey Trot, Deer Run, and Holmquist Hollow.
 Winter trail usage is limited to skiing only on wide trails.
 In other seasons walking and running these trails will give the trail user park like experience.

 Narrow Trails – Three miles of narrow trails are designed to give trail users a wild woods experience.
 The trails are single track and wind through boulders, trees, and cross Thayer Brook.
 These trails provide some of the best snowshoeing terrain in southern Maine.
-In summer these trails are very popular with mountain bikers and hikers.
+In summer, these trails are popular with mountain bikers and hikers.
 These trails include Lynx, Ghost, Harold Libbey, and Outback trails.

 Running Libby Hill – Get a runner’s perspective on the trails at Libby Hill.
 John Keller provides great insight on why the trails are so ideal for cross country and trail running.